Ginger Infused Honey

 - ginger

-I always recommend raw local honey.
+I always recommend raw honey over regular honey.
 It has not been over processed and still maintains all its natural goodness.

 If you purchase a pint jar you will have a little left over after you add in the solid ingredients.
 Store your honey properly and it will last virtually forever.

-Lemons are a popular fruit and used in the kitchen in many ways.
-They are an excellent source of antioxidants like Vitamin C and others.
+Lemons are a popular fruit used in the kitchen in many ways.
+They are an excellent source of antioxidants like Vitamin C.

-Providing several different vitamins, lemon juice is a traditional ingredient in hot teas.
+Lemon juice is a traditional ingredient in hot teas.
 However, due to the strong taste – lemons are not commonly ingested alone!
-You only need 1 for this tea but make sure it is a plump juicy one.
+You only need 1 for this tea/tonic but make sure it is a plump juicy one.

 Fresh ginger root is easily found in the produce (or fresh spices) section of your local supermarket.
 The small root systems remind me of daylily tubers.